The Complete Guide: AI in Customer Service for SMBs

 Virtual assistants like HiDesk answer calls, pre‑qualify requests, and route intelligently – without human intervention.

-Simpler requests like opening hours, availability, or services can be answered immediately – around the clock.
+A [web chat](/en/use-cases/ai-chat/) answers simpler requests like opening hours, availability, or services immediately – around the clock.

 If no one is available, AI schedules a callback automatically – at the customer’s preferred time.

-Important information is provided automatically – no searching, no waiting.
+Important information is provided automatically – that's how [AI support](/en/use-cases/ai-support/) works, with no searching and no waiting.

 - More reachability: around the clock, including evenings, weekends, and holidays